 Cement customers will gain bargaining power

 The Indian cement industry is gradually shifting away from the traditionally dominant trade channel that retails cement bags to large numbers of small customers, and toward non-trade customers like large construction and ready-made concrete (RMC) companies.
 This trend will accelerate further as sectors like infrastructure and low-cost housing increase their share of cement demand.
 For example, infrastructure share of demand is projected to rise from around 20% to 25% by 2020.
-These segment will put greater pressure on price realisation through their desire to keep costs low and the high level of bargaining power that comes with the large scale of projects.
+These segments will put greater pressure on price realisation through their desire to keep costs low and the high level of bargaining power that comes with a large scale of projects.

 By achieving excellence in 3 areas cement companies can improve profitability

 In the face of the major threats to profitability going forward, we have identified three key areas where Indian cement companies can drive margin improvement through achieving performance excellence.
 These areas are sales and marketing, supply chain and digital.

 Achieve excellence in sales and marketing